-- Excellent written and oral communication skills (including public speaking, presentations and facilitation skills). - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practising and promoting self-care strategies. - An understanding of the gendered nature of Family Violence and its impact on victim survivors and their children and the ability to articulate a practice framework including engagement and assessment. - Demonstrated ability to be able to reflect and analyse complex situations arising in specialist family violence casework. - Demonstrated commitment to working collaboratively with the capacity to negotiate and liaise with other agencies and the community. - Knowledge of the Family Violence Protection Act 2008, Child Youth and Families Act and the Multi Agency Risk Assessment and Management Framework (MARAM). - An ability to navigate and advocate within various service systems utilising the MARAM framework including Victoria Police, the court system, community corrections and child protection. - A capacity to engage with victim survivors and their children who are experiencing multiple and complex vulnerabilities, including managing challenging situations. - A capacity to assist multiple service systems to pivot to the perpetrator and hold them accountable for their use of violence. - A capacity to supervise other staff.
+- Demonstrated ability to provide family violence case management to victim survivors and their children, utilising the Empowerment Star (or another outcomes measure) to develop a shared case plan - Experience in providing family violence supervision. - Knowledge of the Family Violence Protection Act 2008, Child Youth and Families Act and the Multi Agency Risk Assessment and Management Framework (MARAM). - An ability to navigate and advocate within various service systems utilising the MARAM framework including Victoria Police, the court system, community corrections and child protection. - A capacity to engage with victim survivors and children who are experiencing multiple and complex vulnerabilities, including some who reside within the program, others who will access therapeutic community programs. - A capacity to assist multiple service systems to pivot to the perpetrator and hold them accountable for their use of violence.

-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • A tertiary qualification (minimum Bachelor level) in Social Work, Psychology, Welfare or related discipline.
-Ability to speak another language.
-Previous experience working with victim survivors. • An understanding of the Family Violence Information Sharing Scheme (FVISS) Part 5A of the Family Violence Protection Act 2008 and the Children's Information Sharing Scheme (CISS) Part 6A of the Child Wellbeing and Safety Act 2005. • Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
+QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • A minimum Bachelor level qualification in Social Work, Psychology, Welfare or a related discipline, or a relevant Diploma level qualification with extensive experience. • Experience in providing supervision.
+Previous experience in a FV refuge • Experience in family violence case management to victim survivors. • Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
 Subsequently, staff must report any criminal charges or court appearances.